 The goal of any brand is to grab consumers' attention and encourage them to convert into customers.
 If there is one thing that improves revenue without spending money, it is optimizing conversions on your site.
-There's no point to attracting a ton of traffic if you aren’t implementing CRO strategies to convert those site visitors into long-term customers.
+There's no point in attracting a ton of traffic if you aren’t implementing conversion rate optimization (CRO) strategies to convert those site visitors into long-term customers.

 Here are six CRO strategies that will engage leads and boost your revenue at the same time.

 1. Survey Your Customers

 If you've studied CRO at all, you're aware of how important knowing your target audience is.
 One tactic to make sure your landing page meets the needs of your target audience is to survey them.

 Complete surveys in a few different ways.
 First, email current customers and ask them questions such as what types of specials would make them more likely to make a purchase online.
 You can also offer a pop-up survey and gather info from all site visitors.
 Some may not be within your exact target audience, but more than likely, those who are will take time to answer the survey.
 You can also study past emails, support questions, and complaints to learn more about your target audience and how you can better meet their needs.

 When a new lead lands on your page, they may have never heard of your brand before.
 Even if they arrive via a recommendation from a friend, they may wonder if you're trustworthy.
 One quick way to reassure leads that you follow through with your promises is to offer a money-back guarantee.
 A money-back offer takes some of the uncertainty out of the decision to do business with your company for the first time.

 Indochino sells custom suits, but they've tapped into the most significant concern new customers have about ordering a suit online — whether or not it will fit.
 Their promise that the suit will fit or they'll make it right goes a long way to putting consumers' minds at ease and helping them leap into buying suits online.
 Just under their promise, they include testimonials from satisfied customers.
 See more testimonials below.